 all or substantially all of any tax return or claim for refund that is not on the list of forms exempt from the PTIN requirement.

-If you never anticipate preparing any tax return for compensation, you probably do not need a PTIN.
-For example, if you work exclusively in the determination arena and only prepare Forms 5300, 5307 and 5310, chances are, you will not need a PTIN.
-Likewise, if you only perform plan administration and prepare Forms 5500 you are not required to obtain a PTIN.
+If you never anticipate preparing any tax return for compensation, you probably don't need a PTIN.
+For example, if you work exclusively in the determination arena and only prepare Forms 5300, 5307 and 5310, chances are, you won't need a PTIN.
+Likewise, if you only perform plan administration and prepare Forms 5500 you aren't required to obtain a PTIN.

 However, there are advantages to having a PTIN.
 All IRS Continuing Education providers are required to register their programs electronically.
 This includes ERPA CE providers.
 Circular 230 contains record keeping requirements for CE credits by both you and the approved CE provider.
-If you have a PTIN and report it to your provider upon successful completion of a CE program, your CE provider can report your CE credits electronically.
+If you have a PTIN and report it to your provider upon successfully completing a CE program, your CE provider can report your CE credits electronically.
 You can then access your listing of credits using your PTIN.
-This will aid in keeping track of your annual CE requirements as well as your reporting requirements on Form 8554-EP, Application for Renewal of Enrollment to Practice before the Internal Revenue Service as an Enrolled Retirement Plan Agent (ERPA).
+This helps keep track of your annual CE requirements and reporting requirements on Form 8554-EP, Application for Renewal of Enrollment to Practice before the Internal Revenue Service as an Enrolled Retirement Plan Agent (ERPA).

 1. Which programs qualify for ERPA CE credits?

 You must obtain CE credits from an IRS approved continuing education provider.
 View the list of approved providers.